 12. Calls upon States to make use of the potential of education for the eradication of prejudice against and stereotypes of individuals on the basis of their religion or belief;

-13. Takes note of the thematic report of the Special Rapporteur on freedom of religion or belief on freedom of religion or belief and the prohibition of torture and other cruel, inhuman or degrading treatment or punishment;
+13. Takes note of the thematic report of the Special Rapporteur on freedom of religion or belief on freedom of religion or belief and how freedom of religion or belief relates to death and honouring the deceased.

 14. Also takes note of the work of the Special Rapporteur, and concludes that there is a need for the continued contribution of the Special Rapporteur to the promotion, protection and universal implementation of the right to freedom of religion or belief;

-15. Decides to extend the mandate of Special Rapporteur on freedom of religion or belief for a further period of three years, and invites the Special Rapporteur to discharge the mandate in accordance with paragraph 18 of Human Rights Council resolution 6/37 of 14 December 2007;

-16. Urges all Governments to cooperate fully with the Special Rapporteur and to respond favourably to the requests of the mandate holder to visit their countries, and to provide the mandate holder with all the information necessary to enable him or her to fulfil the mandate even more effectively;
+15. Urges all Governments to cooperate fully with the Special Rapporteur and to respond favourably to the requests of the mandate holder to visit their countries, and to provide the mandate holder with all the information necessary to enable him or her to fulfil the mandate even more effectively;